SonnieSun/SonnieSun.github.io/data/04_chase_animation.md

 main_img: https://assets.sonniesun.com/04_Chase/p04_00.png
 main_img_alt: animation screenshot
 overview: Chase Animation is a cinematic chase sequence set in the world of Nexus, depicting the moment when the protagonist Molly fails her heist and leaps out of a window as enemies pursue her.
 The project focuses on the integration of character animation, facial capture, VFX, and post-production to create a dynamic and emotional short.
-technologies: ["Unreal Engine 5.6", "Maya", "Cascadeur", "Blender", "After Effects"]
+technologies: ["Unreal Engine 5.6", "Maya", "Cascadeur", "After Effects"]
 img_type: 1
 img1: https://assets.sonniesun.com/04_Chase/p04_01.png
 img1_alt: img1